almovidhussaini/babylonclone/x/btcstaking/README.md

 ## Concepts

-ybtc's Bitcoin Staking protocol allows bitcoin holders to _trustlessly_ stake their bitcoin for providing economic security to the ybtc chain and other Proof-of-Stake (PoS) blockchains, _without bridging their bitcoin elsewhere_.
+Babylon's Bitcoin Staking protocol allows bitcoin holders to _trustlessly_ stake their bitcoin for providing economic security to the Babylon chain and other Proof-of-Stake (PoS) blockchains, _without bridging their bitcoin elsewhere_.

 ### Actors